-2020-21 Student Population

-Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth

-505 85.9 34.1 0.6

-This is the total number of students enrolled.

-This is the percent of students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.

-This is the percent of students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.

-This is the percent of students whose well-being is the responsibility of a court.
+2021-22 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 490 80.6 36.7 0.8 Total Number of Students enrolled in Mill Street School.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic courses.
+Students whose well being is the responsibility of a court.

-2019-20 Enrollment for All Students/Student Group
+2021-22 Enrollment for All Students/Student Group

 Student Group Total Percentage

-English Learners 172 34.1
+English Learners 180 36.7

-Foster Youth 3 0.6
+Foster Youth 4 0.8

-Homeless 12 2.4
+Homeless 5 1.0

-Socioeconomically Disadvantaged 434 85.9
+Socioeconomically Disadvantaged 395 80.6

-Students with Disabilities 56 11.1
+Students with Disabilities 69 14.1

 Enrollment by Race/Ethnicity

 Student Group Total Percentage

 African American 1 0.2

-American Indian or Alaska Native 6 1.2
+American Indian 7 1.4

 Asian 8 1.6

-Filipino 1 0.2
+Filipino

-Hispanic 353 69.9
+Hispanic 316 64.5

-Two or More Races 10 2.0
+Two or More Races 8 1.6

-Native Hawaiian or Pacific Islander
+Pacific Islander

-White 126 25.0
+White 148 30.2

-^{1.} Mill Street School serves 38.6.0% English Language Learners which is about double the state average.

-- 2. Socioeconomically Disadvantaged is our largest subgroup at 80.2%. - 3.
-Mill Street serves 70.6 hispanic population.
+- 1. Mill Street School serves 36.7 % English Language Learners which is about double the state average. - 2.
+Socioeconomically Disadvantaged is our largest subgroup at 80.6%. - 3.
+Mill Street serves 64.5% hispanic population.